PGY1 Residency Structure

-The resident is required to participate in the University of Texas College of Pharmacy residents’ Pharmacotherapy Seminar every Friday afternoon.
+The resident is required to participate in the University of Texas at Austin College of Pharmacy (UTCOP) residents’ Pharmacotherapy Seminar every Friday afternoon.
 The resident will be required to teach and lead discussions on at least one topic throughout the year, as assigned by the group coordinator.

-In addition, the resident is required to attend Pharmacotherapy Rounds with fellow University of Texas College of Pharmacy residents every Friday afternoon.
+In addition, the resident is required to attend Pharmacotherapy Rounds with fellow UTCOP residents every Friday afternoon.
 Each resident will be required to present one formal Pharmacotherapy Rounds (“Resident Rounds”) during the year.
 Attendance of at least 70% of these sessions is required throughout the year in order to successfully complete the requirements of this rotation.

-Throughout the residency year, each resident is required to facilitate a minimum of eight pharmacy student labs for UT and/or The University of the Incarnate Word Feik School of Pharmacy (UIW) as assigned.
+Throughout the residency year, each resident is required to facilitate a minimum of six pharmacy student labs for UT and/or The University of the Incarnate Word Feik School of Pharmacy (UIW) as assigned.

-The resident must become licensed in the State of Texas as a Registered Pharmacist by August 1, or the 1st day of the second month of residency.
-In the event that the resident does not become licensed by August 1, deficient hours for the inpatient staffing will be distributed throughout the residency year as assigned by the Residency Program Director (RPD) and as approved by the Residency Advisory Committee (RAC).
-The resident will also be required to staff the inpatient pharmacy during rotations, with specific scheduling to be determined annually based on the number of residents and staffing needs, not to exceed an average of sixteen hours per two-week pay period over ten months.
+The resident must become licensed in the State of Texas as a Registered Pharmacist no later than September 1.
+The resident will also be required to staff the inpatient pharmacy, with specific scheduling to be determined annually based on the number of residents and staffing needs, not to exceed an average of sixteen hours per two-week pay period over ten months.

 For the last month of the residency, each resident will choose a patient care area from the resident’s previous patient care rotations to provide clinical pharmacy services.
 The RPD and the pharmacist in charge of the selected patient care area must approve of the resident’s choice, and the resident will assume all routine responsibilities of the pharmacist in charge of the selected patient care area during the rotation.